jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 .. image:: ../_static/ISIKHNAS/015.png
    :align: center

-Our cases are all positioned in the centre of the village boundaries.
-In other words, they are not the exact coordinates of where the case occurred - the data is recorded at village level so it takes the centre of the village.
-All we know is the case occurred somewhere in that particular village.
+Every case is positioned in the centre of the village boundaries.
+This indicates they are not the exact coordinates of where the case occurred - all we know is the case occurred somewhere in that particular village.
+The data is recorded at village level so it takes so it is positioned using the centroid of the village polygon.